Adobe-CEP/Samples/XmpSamplePanel/README.md

 ## What this sample is
-This sample demonstrates manipulating XMP metadata in CC2014 hosts.
+This sample demonstrates manipulating XMP metadata.
+Using this sample, you can change some metadata of the opened file, such as description. .

 ## What Adobe host apps this sample supports
 - Photoshop